A Historic Investment Management Practice

-- Fund Formation and Origination.
+- Fund Formation and Investor Representation.
 In addition to expertise in the structuring and formation of hedge funds, private equity funds and business development companies, S&C has deep experience in establishing permanent capital and other innovative investment vehicles and advising on the related legal, tax and other considerations.
 S&C has also advised numerous investor groups, including institutional investors, sovereign wealth funds, family offices and high net worth individuals with respect to investment in private equity and hedge funds.
-With respect to registered vehicles, S&C has helped new participants enter the market directly through establishment of affiliated funds and business development companies.
+With respect to registered vehicles, S&C has helped new participants enter the market directly through establishment of funds and business development companies.

 - Examination, Enforcement and Related Matters.
 S&C advises clients in both the traditional and alternatives spaces in connection with examinations, enforcement actions, investigations, litigations and related matters, many of which involve close collaboration and consultation with S&C's Litigation and Criminal Defense & Investigations Groups.